dwringer/workflow-processor-node/README.md

 ### How it works:

 InvokeAI workflows already utilize a form builder to expose fields in a linear user interface.
-This node set leverages those forms to create an interface abstraction for enqueuing the execution of one workflow from within another using the **Enqueue Workflow Batch** or **Enqueue Image Workflow Batch** nodes.
+This node set leverages those forms to create an interface abstraction for enqueuing the execution of one workflow from within another using the **Enqueue Workflow Batch** or **Enqueue Image Workflow Batch** nodes\*.

 Users define each stage's input and output interfaces in terms of the form builder and this repository's corresponding **Field List Builder** nodes.
 Through these, stages can be chained, with each sequentially passing outputs (and/or additional fields inherited from its parent) to the subsequent stage's input form.

+\**Note on the use of the term "batch": while InvokeAI's *"Batch Generator"* nodes typically queue multiple distinct invocations, the "Batch" in this pack's node names refers to the underlying* `/api/v1/queue/enqueue_batch` *API endpoint used for *any* generation request.
+Currently, execution of these nodes enqueues a *single* modified workflow instance.*

 ### Further details:

 The *Enqueue Workflow Batch* and *Enqueue Image Workflow Batch* nodes each operate by applying user updates to a pre-defined workflow and sending it directly to the InvokeAI backend API.
 The first node can load workflows from saved workflow JSON files or saved browser enqueue_batch request payloads, while the second loads workflows directly from InvokeAI images (these are embedded by default in every image saved to the gallery).
 The nodes generate a schema from the loaded workflow input form then use that to validate an ordered list, provided as another node input, used to update values in the workflow graph.
-That list is structured like so:
+That list can be structured such as:
 ```
 [
  {"prompt": "a portrait of a housecat wearing a tie and business attire"},